 - 1. We endorse incentives to private businesses, government agencies and private citizens to develop telecommunication services. - 2.
-We support a telecommunication system that offers a common communication path capable of accommodating open, affordable access to all buyers and sellers of the service and that this service maximizes the choice of the buyer while enhancing the competition and participation of the sellers.
+We support a telecommunication system that offers a common communication path capable of accommodating open, affordable access to all buyers and sellers of the service and that this service maximizes the choice of the buyer while enhancing the competition and participation of the sellers. - 3.
+We support the adoption of legislation that will facilitate the process of interconnection of public and private voice, video and internet services at a local level while assuring carriers that interconnect is fully compensated for any use of the facilities.

-- 3. We support the adoption of legislation that will facilitate the process of interconnection of public and private voice, video and internet services at a local level while assuring carriers that interconnect is fully compensated for any use of the facilities. - 4.
-We support legislation which allows and encourages consumer groups, municipal corporations, and public utility districts to establish or enhance the use of broadband and telecommunication facilities.
+- 4. We support legislation which allows and encourages consumer groups, municipal corporations, and public utility districts to establish or enhance the use of broadband and telecommunication facilities.
 (2021) - 5.
 We oppose all proposals or existing laws which are designed to restrict the ability of consumers or communities to create their own telecommunication options. - 6.
 We support allowing satellite television companies to provide customers with access to any specific local channels in the customer's region.
-(2007)

-- 7. We support regulatory oversight of wireless communications as well as other areas of telecommunications by the Washington Utilities and Transportation Commission.
+(2007) - 7.
+We support regulatory oversight of wireless communications as well as other areas of telecommunications by the Washington Utilities and Transportation Commission.
 (2021) - 8.
 We oppose any telecommunication rate increase which creates two-tiered urban and rural rate classes and unfairly increases rural rates higher than urban rates. - 9.
-We support competition between all telecommunication service providers that will assure reasonable rates, universal service, and infrastructure modernization.

-10. We support legislation regulatory oversight to assure open access to telecommunication services nationwide, including geographic rate averaging and the Universal Service Fund, which helps rural companies to serve high-cost areas through support derived from long distance companies.
-11. We support the development of broadband telecommunication technology in all rural areas of the state.
-We feel that local membercontrolled cooperatives could be the best vehicle for providing broadband services for rural residents.
-(2007)
+We support competition between all telecommunication service providers that will assure reasonable rates, universal service, and infrastructure modernization. - 10.
+We support legislation and regulatory oversight to assure open access to telecommunication services nationwide, including geographic rate averaging and the Universal Service Fund, which helps rural companies to serve high-cost areas through support derived from long distance companies. - 11.
+We support the development of broadband telecommunication technology in all rural areas of the state.
+We feel that local member-controlled cooperatives could be the best vehicle for providing broadband services for rural residents.
+(2007) - 12.
+We support legislation to require all continuing online transactions to be opt in.
+We further support increased transparency by requiring the opt out process be as easy to access as the original opt in process.
+(2024)